Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Introduction

 \begin{remark} We use monotonicity as a technical tool, which (unsuprisingly) allows us to deal with bubbling off of holomorphic spheres in a fairly simplistic way.
 It is not inconceivable that this condition could be dropped, and replaced with the assumption that the hypersurfaces should be Poincar\'e dual to the symplectic class (which is the most commonly used notion of Lefschetz pencil on a general closed symplectic manifold).
 On the technical side, one would have to find more sophisticated arguments, possibly borrowed from relative Gromov-Witten theory.
 For the resulting algebraic structures, one can only expect to have a $\bZ/2$-grading in general. \end{remark}

-\begin{remark} A different (and, depending on the singularities one allows, potentially more challenging) generalization would be to start with a pencil which contains a ``large complex structure'' singular hypersurface, and to consider the Lefschetz fibration on the complement of that hypersurface.
-This is particularly relevant for mirror symmetry.
-Conjecturally, given such a hypersurface with $r$ irreducible components (each having a suitable nonnegativity property with respect to holomorphic spheres), the Fukaya category should carry an $r$-dimensional noncommutative linear system. \end{remark}

-As a sneak preview, we can say that all our Floer-theoretic constructions are based on certain moduli spaces of decorated Riemann surfaces, namely the popsicle spaces from \cite{abouzaid-seidel07} (even though the class of surfaces is broadly the same, our specific use of it is complementary to that in \cite{abouzaid-seidel07}; see Remark \ref{th:abouzaid} for a comparison).
-These additional structure on the surfaces will be used in two ways: one is to equip them with one-forms that enter into inhomogeneous versions of the pseudo-holomorphic map equation; the other is to impose intersection conditions with the fibre at $\infty$.
+Concerning the actual techniques, all our Floer-theoretic constructions are based on certain moduli spaces of decorated Riemann surfaces, namely the popsicle spaces from \cite{abouzaid-seidel07} (even though the class of surfaces, and the Cauchy-Riemann equations they carry, is broadly the same, our use of it is in a sense complementary to that in \cite{abouzaid-seidel07}; see Remark \ref{th:abouzaid} for a comparison).
+This additional structure on the surfaces will be used in two different ways: one is to equip them with one-forms that enter into inhomogeneous versions of the pseudo-holomorphic map equation; the other is to impose intersection conditions with a symplectic divisor.